aaparmeggiani/awesome-wrgms-kids/readme.md

 * [What Do You Do with an Idea?](https://www.amazon.co.uk/What-Do-You-Idea/dp/1938298071/)
 * [Wonderbly](http://wonderbly.com) - Personalised books (former LostMyName)
 ##### for parents
+* [One Third Stories](https://onethirdstories.com) - stories the start in english and finish in another language
 * [Glow Kids: How Screen Addiction Is Hijacking Our Kids - and How to Break the Trance](https://www.amazon.com/dp/B01ARS7H5A/)